George B. Morrison was born on May 3, 1857, in Norwich to Thomas and Frances Morrison. His parents would soon be wiped from his life.

 Something was amiss, however, because on March 3, 1881, the couple were married again, by Rev. Montgomery, but this time as Elisabeth Myra Bell and George M. Morrison.
 Apparently, George had discovered that his real name was not Cox.

 Their son, Frederick Leonard, was born on Oct.
 1, 1881.
 In 1884, the young family was still living in Norwich, but not with George's elderly widowed mother.
 The next year, George, Elisabeth and Frederick moved to Pawtucket, Rhode Island.

 There's no record about why the family moved to Pawtucket; no diaries or family letters.
 There is the family story, which says a son went in search of his father.
 George's mother, Frances, had moved to Pawtucket with her second husband more than 20 years earlier; perhaps her mother knew.
 George would have had no luck finding Frances; she died in 1880.

 George did, however, find Hervey Gridley.
-Hervey certainly knew the story.
 In 1885, the same year that George moved to Pawtucket, Hervey got married.
 In the marriage record, he listed his parents as Frank Gridley and Frances Morrison.
 In the record of his second marrriage, Hervey listed his parents as Frank Gridley and Frances Cox.
 He and George were half-brothers.

 Elisabeth died sometime in the next few years; there is no record.
 On Aug.
 16, 1892, George married Anna Mae Garde in Pawtucket.
 By 1900, George was working as a folder in a bleachery, and the couple was living in Lincoln, R.I., a town just outside Pawtucket, with their three children, Helen, 6, May, 5, and my grandfather, George Albert, 1.
 George's eldest son, Frederick, 18, was in school and living in Enfield, Conn., with his grandparents, Thomas and Mary.